2020-07-22

 We've taken off our helmets to be less intimidating.
 Therefore, he thinks we are prisoners.

-They don't know anything about what's going on outside, but I find out that most of them are really nasty characters who are better kept away from the decent people.
+They don't know anything about what's going on outside.
+It seems to me that most of them are really nasty characters who are better kept away from the decent people.

 Foresworn man sits on the ground in a cave, talks about revenge on the Nords